akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

 step form as a fields and list of allowed transitions that will rendered as a buttons.
 Before rendering each transitions checked is it allowed for current Workflow Item.
 Contains name, label and template as additional parameters.

-* **Attribute** - entity that represent one value in Workflow Item, can be bind to a step form, but don't know about it's form representation.
+* **Attribute** - entity that represent one value in Workflow Item, can be bind to a step form, but doesn't know about it's form representation.
 Attribute knows about its type (string, object, entity etc.) and additional options to specify whether it contains managed entity, should entity be bound to Workflow Item and can entity have several related instances of Workflow Item.
 Contains name and label as additional parameters.